 Net investment in capital assets represents historical cost of capital assets such as buildings and land held by the College less accumulated depreciation and net of debt balances related to the capital assets.
-The increase from year over year is primarily from the reduction in long term debt and additions to capital assets, offset by the annual depreciation of capital assets.
+The change year over year is primarily from the reduction or addition of long term debt, and additions to capital assets, offset by the annual depreciation of capital assets.

-Restricted-expendable net position represents funds that may be expended by the College but only in accordance with restrictions imposed by an external party, such as a donor, governmental entity, etc. It is primarily restricted for grants, student loans, scholarships and student activities, etc.
+Restricted-expendable net position represents funds that may be expended by the College but only in accordance with restrictions imposed by an external party, such as a donor, governmental entity, etc. It is primarily restricted for debt service.

 Unrestricted net position are funds that the College has to use for whatever purpose it determines is appropriate.
-The decrease from 2015 to 2016 is primarily attributable to the significant funds invested in capital assets in the current year.
-The decrease from 2014 to 2015 is attributable to the implementation of GASB 68 and 71.
+The increase from 2016 to 2017 is primarily attributable to the decrease in net funds invested in capital assets in the current year, caused by the new debt issued for construction of the Founder's Hall building.
+The decrease from 2015 to 2016 is primarily attributable to the significant funds invested in capital assets, as the debt had not yet been issued.